Lopdee/Polliing-App/README.md

 # 🗳️ ALX Polly – Polling App

-ALX Polly is a modern polling and voting application built with **Next.js 13+, Supabase, and TailwindCSS**.
-It allows users to create polls, vote on options, and view results in real time.
+ALX Polly is a modern polling and voting application built with **Next.js 13+, Supabase, and 111111111 It allows users to create polls, vote on options, and view results in real time.

 ---